 Novelist Winston Groom published Forrest Gump the book in 1986.
 When it came out it sold a modest 30,000 copies in hardback, but by 1995—after the success of the film adaptation—it had sold 1.6 million copies in paperback.
-In 1995 Groom wrote a sequel, Gump & Co., and in 1994 the book The Bubba Gump Shrimp Co.
+In 1995 Groom wrote a sequel, Gump & Co., and in 1994 The Bubba Gump Shrimp Co.
 Cookbook was released, with a foreword written by Groom.
 The cookbook existed before the restaurant chain and has no affiliation with it.

 In the book, Forrest ends up going into space, smoking weed, working with Raquel Welch, confronting cannibals, running for the United States Senate (his campaign slogan is “I Got to Pee”), and playing in a chess tournament.
 Also, in the book Forrest is described being 6'6" tall and weighing 240 pounds, which is why Groom wanted John Goodman to play Forrest in the movie.

-The movie holds the #13 position on IMDb’s Top 250 movie chart, but many critics either loved the movie or really hated it.
-In his 1994 review, Roger Ebert gave Forrest four stars and called it “a magical movie,” whereas Entertainment Weekly gave it a “C” rating and said it “reduced the tumult of the last few decades to a virtual-reality theme park: a baby-boomer version of Disney’s America.”
+The movie holds the #12 position on IMDb’s Top 250 movie chart, but many critics either loved the movie or really hated it.
+In his 1994 review, Roger Ebert gave Forrest Gump four stars and called it “a magical movie,” whereas Entertainment Weekly gave it a “C” rating and said it “reduced the tumult of the last few decades to a virtual-reality theme park: a baby-boomer version of Disney’s America.”
 In 2014, LA Weekly revisited the movie and said, “The film is so afraid to dredge up debate that when Abbie Hoffman hands Forrest the microphone at an anti-war rally, someone unplugs the speakers so we can’t hear him—fitting for a movie with nothing to say.”
 Ouch.

 How is that possible?
-Well, the Los Angeles Times broke the outlays down: Paramount had to pay $61.6 million in distribution fees to theater owners, then it had to subtract $73.5 million toward advertising and making prints of the film (today, digital is much cheaper).
+Well, the Los Angeles Times broke it down: Paramount had to pay $61.6 million in distribution fees to theater owners, then it had to subtract $73.5 million toward advertising and making prints of the film (today, digital is much cheaper).
 The budget cost Paramount $50 million.
-Then, Hanks and Zemeckis took about $61.8 million for their fees (they signed a back end deal where they’d receive a share of the profits instead of a salary), and finally, theater owners took their cut of $159 million.
+Then, Hanks and Zemeckis took about $61.8 million for their fees (they signed a back-end deal where they’d receive a share of the profits instead of a salary), and finally, theater owners took their cut of $159 million.
 After all was said and done, Paramount’s gross receipts were about $191 million.
 When the movie was released on video in 1995, it sold millions of copies.

-With over 32 songs on the official soundtrack and more used in the movie—including one song from The Doors on the soundtrack and four others in the film—all of the bands featured in the film were American, and that was not a coincidence.
+With more than 30 songs on the official soundtrack and even more used in the movie—including one song from The Doors on the soundtrack and four others in the film—all of the bands featured in the film were American, and that was not a coincidence.
 “All the material in there is American,” Joel Sill, the film’s executive music producer, told The Los Angeles Daily News.
 “Bob [Zemeckis] felt strongly about it.
 He felt Forrest wouldn’t buy anything but American.”
 Though formed in England and not in the U.S., Fleetwood Mac contributed a song to the film and the 2001’s Special Collector’s Edition soundtrack.
 Fans liked the soundtrack so much it went on to sell 12 million copies worldwide.